mdenavacelle/SFTools/README.md

 SFTools
 =======

 Salesforce Developer Tools concepts and code.
+Not usable.

 Heavy WIP, feel free to participate :)

 ===============